Ingrown Toenail Surgery in Perth

 - Zadik Procedure- This procedure is used with permanent total nail removal is desired.
 The indications for the procedure are significant ingrowing nail on both borders, thickened and painful nails and bony growth under the nailbed.
 This procedure can be done under local with sedation and or under general anaesthesia at a hospital and or day surgery centre.
 Sutures will be applied and will be removed 14 days post surgery.
 You can not get your foot wet and your foot will be in a sterile bandage for 2-3 weeks.
 You may need pain medication post surgery.
 On average it will take six weeks for your nail bed area to heal.
 Following that you can wear most close shoes.

 With all of the procedures above you are not to drive any machinery for 24-48 hours.
 You may drive after 24 hours so long you are not taking any medication that can cause drowsiness and upon the advice of your surgeon.

 Our Podiatric surgeon can discuss with you in your consultation the risks and benefits of each procedure.
 Possible complications of both procedures are infection, recurrence, delayed healing and possible need for additional surgery.
 Generally phenolizations are associated with no scarring and less pain post surgery comparing to winograd and is a preferred method to manage ingrown nails not responsive to conservative care.
-A study done by Herold et al in 2001 on 110 ingrown nails that were randomized to 55 phenolization and 55 wedge resections or winograd, the recurrence rate for phenolization was 0% vs 5.5% for wedge resection and the phenolization group did better with pain and were more satisfied post surgery.
-If you would like to see images of the surgical process click here.
-Dr Naraghi can discuss both options and advise you on the outcome of each procedure during your consultations.
+A study was done by Herold et al in 2001 on 110 ingrown nails that were randomized to 55 penalization and 55 wedge resections or winograd, the recurrence rate for phenolization was 0% vs 5.5% for wedge resection and the phenolization group did better with pain and were more satisfied post-surgery.
+Dr. Naraghi performs all the above procedures routinely.
+He is able to discuss both options and advise you on the outcome of each procedure during your consultation.